yadizhou/epip/README.md

 Iter through each element of the input.
 E.g., `"123" | each * 2 | end  # ['11', '22', '33']`

 #### `begin`
-Return the output from the pipe on its right (by calling that pipe's function with not args), or return whatever is on its right.
+Return the output from the pipe on its right (by calling that pipe's function with no args), or return whatever is on its right.

 #### `end`
 If the input type is in any of the lazy iteratable `map, zip, filter, enumerate, types.GeneratorType, reversed, type(reversed([])), type(reversed(range(0)))`,